YunInSung/diagonal-hessian-cnn/README.md

 3. **Training Time Overhead**
    - +35–37% increase on both datasets and baselines
-   - Mitigation: enable XLA or reduce batch size to recover some speed

 → **Conclusion**:
 The Custom optimizer demonstrates strong performance gains—especially on complex tasks like CIFAR-100—and statistically significant improvements even on CIFAR-10 compared to Adam.
 While improvements vs. SGD+Momentum on CIFAR-10 fall just below the p < 0.05 threshold, quantitative gains are consistent.
 The ~35% training time overhead means this optimizer is best suited for scenarios where accuracy is prioritized over speed.
 Its advantages grow with task complexity (more classes, more complex data distributions).